atcollab/at/docs/README.md

 > The `permalink` directive defines the location of the html file in the site, which
 > must be at the top-level.
 To avoid name conflicts, please follow the convention
 > of prepending a "p" (or "m") to the markdown file name (see on existing files).

+For creating markdown files you can also look at [pandoc](https://pandoc.org) which can convert from a lot of formats (LaTeX, .docx, .odt…) to markdown.